Net Salary Calculator Spain 2026 — Your Take-Home Pay

 What changed for 2026

-If your salary brackets did not move, why does the calculator show a slightly smaller net than last year?
+If your salary brackets did not move, why does the calculator show a slightly smaller net than last year for mid-range pay?
 Two reasons.
 The Mecanismo de Equidad Intergeneracional (MEI) — a pension top-up levy — rose from 0.13% to 0.15% for workers, and it is legislated to keep rising each year toward a 0.2% worker share by 2029.
 Separately, the maximum monthly contribution base rose from €4,909.50 to €5,101.20 (€61,214.40 a year), so higher earners now contribute on a larger slice of pay.
 Toggle the comparison in the calculator to see the difference at your own salary — for most workers it is a few euros a month, the quiet net-pay squeeze unions have flagged.

 2026 rates and withholding brackets